Client portrait: How SDI's new women's directory is offering fresh hope for Scotland's documentary makers in waiting.

 Only in hindsight have I realised how many hurdles I jumped to get here: my dream was dismissed in high school, discouraged by prospective employers and professionals; I did not have contacts in the industry and found it difficult to get in the door; and when I got in, I worked in a world where directors were mostly male.

 “There is a very clear, very vicious cycle in the film industry which blights women at every stage of their career,” says Maria Mackenzie of SDI, where she is Head of Fundraising and 50|50+ Women Direct Campaign Manager.
 “There is systemic bias which means the role of the director is engendered – so there are many men in the industry, and not many women.
 Because filmmaking is challenging, filmmakers tend to work with the same people again and again – so men tend to get the jobs because they are more visible in the industry, and women don’t develop the experience they need to break into directing, which perpetuates the image that a male director is a safe pair of hands.”

 Less film funding for women

 Women also get less funding, and therefore work with lower budgets on their films.
-The Equality Matters report by Screen Scotland in 2018 showed that only 20% of their documentary funding went to women – pretty shocking.
+The Equality Matters report by Screen Scotland in 2018 showed that between 2010 and 2016 only 20% of their funding for theatrical feature documentaries went to women – pretty shocking.